cotrin8672/vkfft-rs/README.md

 cargo run --example simple
 ```

-The required libraries should now be built automatically by cargo.
-Vulkan must be installed on your system, with libvulkan available for linking.
+The required libraries should now be built automatically by cargo, except for Vulkan itself.

+ - On Linux: You should install libvulkan using your system's package manager (on most systems, it will already be present).
+ - On Mac and Windows: Install the [Vulkan SDK from LunarG](https://vulkan.lunarg.com).